4.8out of 3,000+ reviews

 Even if you have a stellar driving history, you could find yourself paying a lot for car insurance.
 If you’re looking for the lowest rates in Miami, make sure to compare prices at Insurify.
 Simply answer a few questions, and you’ll be able to enroll in the policy that best meets your financial and driving needs.

-Drawing from their database of over 4 million car insurance shopper applications, the data scientists at Insurify have published various reports on driver behavior and car ownership — including how Miami drivers measure up to their fellow Florida motorists in the rankings above.
+Drawing from an internal database of over 4 million car insurance applications, the research team at Insurify analyzes patterns in car ownership and driver behavior - including how Miami drivers measure up to their fellow motorists across Florida in areas including speeding, DUIs, and more.

 While car accidents are a sadly unavoidable feature of time spent on the road, rates of accidents do vary from city to city and from state to state.
 Miami drivers rank 97 in the number of car accidents per driver across all cities in Florida.